-25% Study of Judaism

-Section 1: Beliefs and Teachings Nature of the Almighty

-Shekhinah

-Messiah

-Covenant with Moses

-Covenant with Abraham

-Sanctity of life

-Mitzvot

-Life after death

-Section 2: Practices Acts of worship

-The Tenakh and Talmud

-Prayer

-• Shema

-Rituals

-Shabbat

-Festivals

-Features of a synagogue
+Theme 3: Study of Judaism (25%) Resources available: Section 1: Beliefs and Teachings Nature of the Almighty Shekhinah Messiah Covenant with Moses Covenant with Abraham Sanctity of life Mitzvot Life after death Students will be provided with revision guides and revision tasks booklets, as made by the department.
+Section 2: Practices Acts of worship The Tenakh and Talmud Prayer Shema Rituals Shabbat Festivals Features of a synagogue Students will use the academy's Frog platform, Seneca Learning and Carousel Learning for homework and revision.